 I have always struggled with eye circles.
 Some people just have them more than others.
 The only trick I have learned to minimizing them (besides makeup, of course) is to keep them really moisturized and I only use natural products because I truly believe that the number one way to have pretty skin is to focus on getting healthy skin.
 For me, that included drinking a lot more water and replacing some of my cups of coffee each day with herbal tea (these days I normally just have one cup of coffee).

 These eye masks are also great for travel and for anytime you have an event or photos and you didn’t get enough sleep.
 Just wear them while you are eating breakfast or whatever, for as long as you can before putting on makeup and stuff.

 Jade Roller.
 My jade roller was an impulse buy.
 I didn’t have too high of expectations, but it appealed to me as a natural solution for de-puffing my eyes and face.
-I read all about the benefits and how to use it (you can see a little guide in this link).
-And honestly, I love anything that I can use to create a home spa experience.
+Honestly, I love anything that I can use to create a home spa experience.
 I usually do masks and little self-care things like this every Sunday.

 Anyway, after using my jade roller for a few months, I am pretty sold on the benefits.
 It does make a visible difference in how smooth my skin is that day, by reducing the appearance of fine lines and pores.

 I keep it in the fridge and use it when it is very cold.
 It feels so good and is a great addition to my morning routine because it helps me wake up.
 Kind of random, but I really love it!